COACHELLA VALLEY UNIFIED SCHOOL DISTRICT LAUNCHES LTE-BASED 'WIFI ON WHEELS' TO ENSURE NO CHILD IS LEFT OFFLINE

 This digital divide was putting CVUSD students at a real disadvantage when it comes to connected learning and educational success.
 Dr. Adams continues to believe that technology is critical to families and made it a priority to get his students online—but he knew this would be a challenge.

-Dr. Adams and the CVUSD decided to leverage resources they already had on hand: 100 school buses.
-The school district created an always-on learning environment by putting Cradlepoint’s cloud-managed COR Series in-vehicle LTE solutions with WiFi on its buses to keep students connected during their commute.
+Dr. Adams and the CVUSD decided to leverage resources they already had on hand — 100 school buses.
+The school district created an always-on learning environment by putting Cradlepoint’s cloud-managed LTE-enabled, in-vehicle routers with WiFi on its buses to keep students connected during their commute.
 The district then parks those buses in the most rural or disadvantaged areas to provide Internet access to students’ homes.
 The buses cover the school district’s 1,250 square miles — larger than the state of Rhode Island.
 The equipment is powered by solar panels and funded by a community-based $45 million bond measure passed in 2012 to fund the mobile learning initiative over 10 years.

 The Cradlepoint solutions are compact, ruggedized, and highly available, making it ideal for the school bus environment.
 The solutions have an extensive list of safety and hardening certifications, and are engineered to protect against extreme temperatures, humidity, shocks, vibrations, dust, water splash, reverse polarity, and transient voltage.
 Because the solutions can be cloud-managed, it makes it easy for the school district to scale deployments and manage the bus networks in real time.

 As a result of the “WiFi on Wheels” initiative, students are becoming more engaged with their school work and the CVUSD’s graduation rate has jumped from 70 percent to 80 percent.
 Additionally, Dr. Adams would like to go beyond connecting students and connect everyone in the area.

 "We found some of the third-party Internet service provider companies are not willing to go into some of the areas where we serve.
 So, in the long run, we would like to become our own Time Warner or Cox Communication and provide this for our students.
 It’s too crucial for them to have this access for us not to go down this path,” Adams said.